 - Git: As a web developer, I love using a code repository to track changes and revert to versions of the code at different points.
 It makes pushing up code changes easy.

 - Caching: They have a custom page and object cache layer that appears to be very effective.
 Caching will make your site much faster.

 - CDN: All of their accounts now support a global CDN.
-This will increase performance as static files, like images/JS/CSS are served from servers that are closer to your visitor.
-This type of service would cost you extra money, and partly justifies the higher hosting costs going with WP Engine.
+This will increase performance as static files, like images/JS/CSS, are served from servers closer to your visitor.
+This type of service would cost you extra money and partly justifies the higher hosting costs going with WP Engine.

 - StudioPress Themes: By hosting with WPEngine, you get free access to some of the StudioPress Premium themes.
 I used StudioPress and the Genesis Framework as the first theme on Money Stir.

 - Auto Upgrades: WPEngine will automatically upgrade the WordPress core with the latest updates.
 Especially with security updates, this could prevent your site from getting hacked.

 When you click your site after logging into WPEngine, this is what you will see: